 Did you know that the Maya invented the hammock?
 Anthropologists believe the swinging cot dates back at least 1000 years to the indigenous people of Central America who wove them using tree bark and plant fibres.
 The Spanish conquistadors liked the idea of being off the ground, away from rodents, insects and snakes, so they took it back to Europe—the rest is history!
 You will see colourful hammocks for sale all over Guatemala.

-Guatemala provides the fertile volcanic soils and tropical climate perfect for growing sugarcane, the key ingredient in rum.
+Guatemala provides fertile volcanic soils and tropical climate that are perfect for growing sugarcane, the key ingredient in rum.
 Guatemalans also have their own unique recipe for rum, using virgin cane sugar honey rather than molasses as the base.

 What’s the difference?
 Virgin cane sugar honey is produced by heating and evaporating sugar cane juice to concentrate the sugars to 72%.
 Guatemalans use this to make their brew.
 However, other rum makers then extract sugar from the honey for other money-making purposes, which reduces the product to molasses with a sugar content of 48-50%–the basis of their rum.